-Managed IT Services on the other hand, whether in full or in conjunction with your IT department (Co-Managed IT Services), is there to provide proactive, reactive, planning, management, and implementation to keep your business always running.
+Managed IT Services, on the other hand, whether in full or in conjunction with your IT department (Co-Managed IT Services), are there to provide proactive, reactive planning, management, and implementation to keep your business always running.

 We will review the difference between Managed IT Services vs Break-Fix IT Support when it comes to IT Budgets in an upcoming blog.